SajadSaeediG/SajadSaeediG.github.io/_pages/research_fpsp.md

 </ul>

 <p></p>
 <h4 class="custom-highlight">Are there any existing hardware implementations of FPSPs?</h4>
-#### One notable example is <a href="https://personalpages.manchester.ac.uk/staff/p.dudek/scamp/default.htm" target="_blank">SCAMP5</a>, an FPSP designed and developed by Dr. Piotr Dudek and his team at the University of Manchester.
-Below are some key applications and advantages of Focal-Plane Sensor-Processors (FPSPs), demonstrated using the SCAMP5 device.
+<p>One notable example is <a href="https://personalpages.manchester.ac.uk/staff/p.dudek/scamp/default.htm" target="_blank">SCAMP5</a>, an FPSP designed and developed by Dr. Piotr Dudek and his team at the University of Manchester.
+Below are some key applications and advantages of Focal-Plane Sensor-Processors (FPSPs), demonstrated using the SCAMP5 device.</p>

 {%- assign pub_number = 0 -%}